jgddesigns/stateshaper/CONTRIBUTING.md

 Structured Sequence

-Map a list of events or variables to pre-determined MSE output.
+Map a list of events or variables to pre-determined output.

 For example